SCALE: Self-uncertainty Conditioned Adaptive Looking and Execution for Vision-Language-Action Models

-We evaluate \method in both simulation and real-world settings using multiple autoregressive VLA backbones: OpenVLA~\cite{kim2025openvla}, \pifast~\cite{pertsch2025fast}, and SpatialVLA~\cite{qu2025spatialvla} in simulation, and OpenVLA and \pifast in real-world experiments.
-We build upon the authors' official codebases\footnote{Official repositories: \href{https://github.com/openvla/openvla}{openvla/openvla}, \href{https://github.com/Physical-Intelligence/openpi}{Physical-Intelligence/openpi}, \href{https://github.com/SpatialVLA/SpatialVLA}{SpatialVLA/SpatialVLA} — all on GitHub.} to reproduce baseline results, applying \method and other sampling strategies on top of these implementations.
-Following prior work, each model is evaluated either fine-tuned or zero-shot depending on the benchmark, as indicated in each table.
-See Appendix~\ref{app:impl_train} for all hyperparameter settings, including $T_0$, $\kappa$, and $\alpha$.
+We evaluate \method in both simulation and real-world settings using multiple autoregressive VLA backbones.
+In simulation, we use OpenVLA~\cite{kim2025openvla}, \pifast~\cite{pertsch2025fast}, and SpatialVLA~\cite{qu2025spatialvla}; in real-world experiments, we use OpenVLA and \pifast.
+We build upon the authors' official codebases\footnote{Official repositories: \href{https://github.com/openvla/openvla}{openvla/openvla}, \href{https://github.com/Physical-Intelligence/openpi}{Physical-Intelligence/openpi}, and \href{https://github.com/SpatialVLA/SpatialVLA}{SpatialVLA/SpatialVLA}, all on GitHub.} to reproduce baselines, applying \method and other decoding strategies on top of the same implementations.
+Each model is evaluated either fine-tuned or zero-shot depending on the benchmark, as indicated in each table.
+For each backbone, we select the hyperparameters of \method using only LIBERO-Long and apply the same configuration to all other simulation benchmarks and real-world experiments without further adjustment, ensuring a fair, generalizable evaluation.
+See Appendix~\ref{app:impl_train} for full implementation details and Appendix~\ref{app:hyperparam_sensitivity} for hyperparameter sensitivity analysis.

-\textbf{Simulation benchmarks.} We use three complementary benchmarks: \textbf{LIBERO}~\cite{liu2023libero} for multi-task generalization across object, layout, goal, and long-horizon variations; \textbf{SIMPLER-WidowX}~\cite{li2025simpler} for execution precision in real-to-sim pick-and-place; and \textbf{LIBERO-PRO-Long}~\cite{zhou2025libero_pro}, the most challenging split, as an \emph{unseen} benchmark for robustness beyond memorization (see Appendix~\ref{app:benchmarks_simulation} for more details about benchmarks).
+\paragraph{Simulation benchmarks.} We use three complementary benchmarks: \textbf{LIBERO}~\cite{liu2023libero} for multi-task generalization across object, layout, goal, and long-horizon variations; \textbf{SIMPLER-WidowX}~\cite{li2025simpler} for execution precision in real-to-sim pick-and-place; and \textbf{LIBERO-PRO-Long}~\cite{zhou2025libero_pro}, the most challenging split, as an \emph{unseen} benchmark for robustness beyond memorization (see Appendix~\ref{app:benchmarks_simulation} for more details about benchmarks).

-\textbf{Real-world setup.} Following prior work~\cite{jang2025mgselect}, we evaluate under both \emph{in-distribution} (ID) and \emph{out-of-distribution} (OOD) conditions using a 6-DoF UR10e arm equipped with a Robotiq 2F-85 gripper.
+\paragraph{Real-world setup.} Following prior work~\cite{jang2025mgselect}, we evaluate under both \emph{in-distribution} (ID) and \emph{out-of-distribution} (OOD) conditions using a 6-DoF UR10e arm equipped with a Robotiq 2F-85 gripper.
 ID tasks consist of three ``Put A on B'' pick-and-place tasks involving objects of different geometries (\eg, carrot, eggplant, lemon); OOD tasks follow a similar task setup, but introduce unseen objects with more challenging geometries and compliances (\eg, soft teddy bear, small cube).
 We fine-tune OpenVLA and \pifast on 48 teleoperated demonstrations per ID task prior to evaluation (see Appendix~\ref{app:benchmarks_real}).